aurae-runtime/aurae/docs/stdlib/index.md

 The library leverages [protobuf](https://github.com/protocolbuffers/protobuf) as the source of truth for the types, names, and function signatures for the library.

+The `v0` release is an experimental and risky API.
+This API should never be ran in production as it is subject to change at any time.

 ### What is a subsystem?

 A subsystem is a smaller and scoped subsection of the library composed of RPCs and services.
 Subsystems are similar to "packages" or "modules" in programming languages such as [Rust](https://github.com/rust-lang/rust/tree/master/library/core/src).
 Kubernetes as API groups, and Linux itself has subsystems.